wtfutil/wtfdocs/content/_index.md

 <div class="call-to-action">
   <div class='cta-text'>
-    Follow along on <a href="https://twitter.com/wtfutil">Twitter</a> to track changes, fixes, and improvements
+    Follow along on with WTF on <a href="https://twitter.com/wtfutil">Twitter</a> to track changes, fixes, and new releases
   </div>
   <div class='cta-link'>
     <a href="https://twitter.com/wtfutil">